 The Shivwits Plateau has been inhabited by humans since before written records.
 In that time, the plateau has hosted, amongst others, settlements, seasonally moving camps, herds of cattle and lumber mills.
 Areas of the plateau, like the Colorado Plateau of which it is part, have been burned, farmed in fields, cleared of timber, grazed, seeded, chained, chemically treated, and been subject to fire suppression, all during the last 125 years.
-These landscape manipulations tended to be done with only one or two goals and did not tend to consider the impacts to the entire plateau.
+These landscape manipulations were typically done with only one or two goals and did not consider the impacts to the entire plateau.

 Due in part to past practices, portions of the project area lack species diversity and desired wildlife habitat conditions.
-Current understanding of ecosystem dynamics suggests a more holistic and larger scale vegetation management approach than past practices on the Shivwits Plateau would decrease unintended side effects of efforts to restore and promote native plant and animal biodiversity.
+Current understanding of ecosystem dynamics suggests a holistic and larger scale vegetation management approach on the Shivwits Plateau would restore and promote native plant and animal biodiversity and decrease unintended side effects of past management actions.
 This project is designed to address these concerns and implement direction contained in the Grand Canyon-Parashant National Monument General Management/Resource Management Plans (GMP/RMP), approved on January 29, 2008 (BLM 2008).

-The proposed action is to address resource needs in the project area using an adaptive management approach and a combination of treatment methods that include manual, mechanical, chemical, and fire.
+The proposed action addresses resource needs in the project area using an adaptive management approach and a combination of treatment methods that include manual, mechanical, chemical, seeding and fire.
 Proposed treatments would be implemented in a staggered fashion over time and would range from several acres to several thousand acres depending on the resource management goals, funding, and desired outcomes for specific treatment areas.